abhilash1in/aws-secrets-manager-action/README.md

         app1/dev/*
       ```
 - `parse_json`
-  - Secret values can be plan text strings or stringified JSON objects (valid or invalid!).
+  - Secret values can be plain text strings or stringified JSON objects (valid or invalid!).
   - If `parse_json: true` and secret value is a valid stringified JSON object, it will be parsed and flattened.
 Each of its key value pairs will become individual secrets.
   - Examples: